Alberto-Hache/the-crown/backlog.md

 # Backlog

-## Moves generation

-- Create pseudo_mov_generator(board, side)

 ## Tree search

+- Detect end of game by Prince's crowning.
+- Detect and handle checkmate -> Prince out + opponent's turn again.
+- Detect other ends: no pieces left, no Princes left, stalemate, ... (more?)
+- game_play: add function to check if a position is legal
+  - No princes can be taken.
+  - No soldiers in their prince's starting position.
+  - DON'T CHECK: Number of princes, knights, soldiers per side.

+- Extend make_move():
+  - to detect if the move is legal (Prince safe or absent; no Soldier on the throne of its still present Prince).
+  - pre-evaluate move?
-- First version of mini-max with alpha-beta prunning (depth = 2; evaluation = -1/0/1)
+- First version of mini-max with alpha-beta prunning (depth = 2; evaluation = -1/0/1).
+- Profiling of first version: bottlenecks?
 - Improved evaluation function? (material + mobility...).
 - Add quiescence search.
-- Add killer-move heuristic.
+- Add killer-move heuristic [single move].
+- Extend kille-move heuristic to two moves?
 - Add hash-tables for repetitions.
 - Add heuristic move sorting?
 - Add progressive depth search (based on hash tables).

 ## Rules

-- game_play: add function to check if a position is legal?
-[Better check pseudo-moves once done?]
+- Load position: check if it's legal.
   - No princes can be taken.
   - No soldiers in their prince's starting position.
   - Number of princes, knights, soldiers per side.